Nutritional tips to help with the symptoms of Menopause

 healthy menopauseUnfortunately, in Western societies menopause is often perceived as the total loss of functional abilities and the end of femininity, beyond the actual ability to create life and the loss of period.
 However, although a massive milestone in every woman’s life, menopause is not a disease and it doesn’t mean the end of you!

 The majority of females still suffer under the stigma surrounding the topic.
-In addition to the unpleasant symptoms many of us experience, we also have to deal with the emotional and psychological side effects on our daily lives, which affect work, sex, sentimental relationships and our general well-being.
+In addition to the unpleasant symptoms many of us experience, we also have to deal with the emotional and psychological side effects on our daily lives, which affect work, sex, relationships and our general well-being.

 Even more sensitive is the subject of sex.
 Vaginal dryness and atrophy, low libido and loss of bladder control are still a big taboo, as well as being a practical problem.